-Elisabeth Bowman is a graduate of the University of Cambridge and spent several years in consulting practice in between her studies in general (civil) engineering and geotechnical engineering.
-She received her PhD in 2002 for research on the mechanics of creep and ageing of freshly disturbed granular materials.
-She then spent a three years as a Royal Academy of Engineering Postdoctoral Fellow at the University of Cambridge exploring the mechanics of large and catastrophic landslides via physical modelling.
-This led to her joining the academic staff at the University in Canterbury in Christchurch, New Zealand, where she gained valuable field experience in investigating landslide and earthquake behaviour as well as continuing with experimental research and numerical modelling of slope stability / landslide mechanics.
-She returned to the UK and joined the University of Sheffield in May 2013.
+Elisabeth (Lis) Bowman completed her undergraduate and postgraduate degrees at the University of Cambridge and spent several years in consulting practice.
+She received her PhD in 2002 researching the mechanics of creep and ageing in freshly disturbed granular materials.
+She then spent three years as a Royal Academy of Engineering Postdoctoral Fellow at the University of Cambridge exploring the mechanics of large and catastrophic landslides via physical modelling, after which she joined the academic staff at the University in Canterbury in Christchurch, New Zealand.
+There she gained valuable field experience in investigating landslide and earthquake behaviour as well as continuing with experimental research and numerical modelling of slope stability / landslide mechanics.

-- Mechanisms behind the extraordinary spreading of large (>106 m3) and catastrophic rock avalanches, including static-dynamic behaviour of rock breakage
+- Mechanisms behind the extraordinary spreading of large and catastrophic rock avalanches, including static-dynamic behaviour of rock breakage

 - Mechanics of the motion of debris flows with a view to better modelling of their runout behaviour

 - Behaviour of granular flows within geotechnical centrifuge physical model experiments

 - Internal erosion of susceptible soils (such as glacial tills), which may lead to internal instability in embankment dams, levees and canals

 - Local deformation modes of model geosynthetic reinforced soil walls under seismic loading